Antimicrobial Resistance: Science, Communication and Public Engagements

 The project is led by Associate Professor Mark Davis (Monash University), in collaboration with Professor Andrea Whittaker (Monash University), Associate Professor Mia Lindgren (Monash University), Professor Monika Djerf-Pierre (University of Gothenburg and Monash University), and Professor Paul Flowers (Glasgow Caledonian University).
 Dr Davina Lohm and Ben Lyall are Research Assistants for this project.

-The research showcases disciplinary and international collaboration across health-oriented sociology, anthropology, psychology, journalism, and media production.
+The research showcases disciplinary and international collaboration across health-oriented sociology, anthropology, psychology, and health communications.